xbeat/Machine-Learning/README.md

 Flow Matching and Normalizing Flows are two powerful techniques in the field of generative modeling.
 Both methods aim to transform simple probability distributions into more complex ones, enabling the generation of diverse and realistic data.
 This slideshow explores the common ground between these approaches, highlighting their shared principles and applications.

+## Understanding METEOR A Metric for Evaluating Machine Translation

+Understanding METEOR Score Components

+METEOR combines multiple linguistic components to evaluate text quality through a comprehensive alignment process that matches words between candidate and reference texts using exact matches, stems, synonyms and paraphrases in a weighted scoring system.

 ## Iterating Neural Networks with Python

 What is an Iteration in Neural Networks?